 2018 Outstanding Rescue Award Winner

-Over 60 of Second Harvest Food Bank’s partner agencies participate in our Grocery Rescue program, picking up a wonderful variety of products such as meat, dairy, and produce from local retailers like Walmart, Lucky, Sprouts, and Target.
+Over 60 of Second Harvest’s partner agencies participate in our Grocery Rescue program, picking up a wonderful variety of products such as meat, dairy, and produce from local retailers like Walmart, Lucky, Sprouts, and Target.

 CSA has gone above and beyond to thrive in the program and maintain consistent and professional service for their partner stores.